tooky/tooky.co.uk/source/posts/2014-08-21-next-kickstart-academy-podcast-show-with-liz-keogh-and-chris-matts.html.markdown

 :date: 2014-08-21
 ---
 Our next live Kickstart Academy podcast show will be on Monday, 1st September at 15:30 BST.
-We pleased to welcome back [Liz Keogh][lunivore] and her invited guest [Chris Matts][chris-matts].
+We're pleased to welcome back [Liz Keogh][lunivore] and her invited guest [Chris Matts][chris-matts].

 The show will be broadcast live here as well as from the [event